 University of Maryland (UMD) personnel should follow the operators' manuals supplied by equipment manufacturers that describe the safe operation and maintenance of the unit.
 The safe operation practices will be studied in depth during forklift safety training class.
 Accordingly, some of the OSHA requirements for powered industrial truck operation are:

 OSHA requires that powered industrial trucks be inspected before being placed in service.
 They shall not be placed in service if the examination shows any condition adversely affecting the safety of the vehicle.
 Inspections shall be made at least daily.
 The use of safety and operational checklist is recommended.
 When powered industrial trucks are used around the clock, they shall be inspected after each shift.
 When defects are found, they shall be immediately reported and corrected.

 University of Maryland employees must successfully complete training as required by OSHA prior to operating a powered industrial truck (except for training purposes).
 The safety training consists of a combination of practical training (demonstrations performed by certified powered industrial truck operators and practical exercises performed by the trainee prior to the formal instruction and evaluation), formal instruction (e.g., lecture, discussion, interactive computer learning, video tape, written material), and evaluation of the trainee's performance in the workplace.

-The Department of Environmental Safety will coordinate the formal instruction and the trainee's evaluation.
-Environmental Safety will issue an operator's certificate to employees that successfully complete these two components of the training.
+The Department of Environmental Safety, Sustainability and Risk will coordinate the formal instruction and the trainee's evaluation.
+Environmental Safety, Sustainability and Risk will issue an operator's certificate to employees that successfully complete these two components of the training.